godszn/Astro/README.md

 # Netflix_Clone_Site
-Still some bugs though, i would love if you point out errors i made.
+A responsive netflix clone although there are still bugs, i would love if you point out errors i made.